Apollo013/AngularJS_WebApi2_Restangular/README.md

-# AngularJS_WebApi2_Restangular
+# AspNet_WebApi2_AngularJS_Restangular

  ---

+ ### Description

-A nuts and bolts ASP.NET Web Api 2 app demonstrating the Restangular service in conjunction with ng-Table.
+An ASP.NET Web Api 2 app demonstrating the Restangular plugin in conjunction with ng-Table.
 It shows not only how to access data through a Restangular service, but also how to display, page, sort & filter data using ng-Table.

 Restangular is an AngularJS service used to handle Rest API Restful Resources properly and easily.

 ---

-This app was built using Visual Studio 2015
+Developed using Visual Studio 2015 Community

 ---